 Even the biggest Chihuahuas usually don't weigh more than six pounds.

 Standing just shy of a foot, the Papillon is often called the butterfly dog for its wide, pointy ears.
 They have big brains inside tiny bodies and are listed among some of the smartest dog breeds in the world.

 They excel in both obedience training and agility trials, and training them is easy and enjoyable.
 Even with that impressive temporal lobe, Papillons only weigh between 8 and 11 pounds.

 The Toy Fox Terrier is a miniature version of larger fox terriers, and they're often seen showing off their lively personalities in the center ring at the circus.

 They're easy to train, and while they're small, they're also mighty.
 They're athletic little dogs that love going on walks and runs that will take them as far as their short little legs will go.
 On average, they weight between 3.5 and 9 pounds.

 The Russian Toy is one of the smallest dog breeds on the list.
 Weighing in at a mere 3-6 pounds, these tiny dogs were originally bred to fight rats.
 They bring a whole new meaning to the phrase "pick on someone your own size."

-There are both long and short haired varieties, and they stand between 8 and 10 inches tall.
+There are both long- and short-haired Russian Toy varieties, and they stand between 8 and 10 inches tall.

-If you’re looking for a new canine companion but can’t handle the size of some of the more popular breeds, these tiny dog breeds are a great option.
-They’re fun, affectionate, and full of personality.
-Adopt one or adopt them all—you won’t regret the time you spend with your miniature new best friend.
+If you're looking for a new canine companion but can't handle the size of some of the more popular breeds, these tiny dog breeds are a great option.
+They're fun, affectionate, and full of personality.
+Adopt one or adopt them all, sometimes mixed breeds are the best breeds--you won't regret the time you spend with your miniature new best friend.